dv1/meta-cubox/README.md

 Then, add to local.conf:

-    MACHINE ?= "cubox"
+    MACHINE = "cubox"

 This layer adds two values to the list of available tunes:

-* `marvellpj4` (for softfp builds)
+* `marvellpj4`
-* `marvellpj4hf` (for hardfp builds)
+* `marvellpj4hf` (marvellpj4 with hardfp mode)

-These add compiler flags for Marvell's PJ4 processor, and are based on the armv7a tunes. `marvellpj4hf` is used by default.
-To explicitely set one of these, add it to the local conf.
-Here is an example of a line in local.conf for softfp builds:
+These add compiler flags for Marvell's PJ4 processor, and are based on the armv7a tunes.
+To explicitely set one of these, add it to the local.conf file.
+Here is an example of a line in local.conf for hardfp builds:

-    DEFAULTTUNE ?= "marvellpj4"
+    DEFAULTTUNE_cubox = "marvellpj4hf"

 For the rest, follow the building guidelines of the distro of your choice.